alepulver/game-catalog-builder/docs/improvements/tried-and-rejected.md

 - Idea: require IGDB’s Steam external mapping to drive Steam/SteamSpy.
 - Result: introduced ordering/coupling problems and made “run providers independently” harder.
 - Decision: keep IGDB Steam ID as a cross-check only (log/diagnostics), not as a hard dependency.

+## Signals / Enrichment

+### Wikipedia-based production tier classification
+- Idea: automatically classify publisher/developer “production tier” (AAA/AA/Indie) by looking up the company on Wikipedia and inferring tier from the page extract (owned-by-major/independent/etc).
+- Result: unreliable and hard to make safe.
+Even with “video game” extract guards, it produced wrong entity picks for ambiguous names (software/tools pages, animation studios, similarly-named companies), and tier inference from short extracts is too noisy.
+- Decision: removed.
+We keep `Production_Tier` as a manual mapping (`data/production_tiers.yaml`) and provide an offline collector (`collect-production-tiers`) to generate a YAML candidate list from the enriched CSV for incremental curation.